In 2014 I went on my own for 3 weeks to Vietnam, to cross the country from south to north.

-I went to Halong Bay for 2 day's and booked a cabin on the Garden Bay ship, it was a great experience!
+I went to Halong Bay for 2 day's and booked a cabin on the Garden Bay ship, it was a great experience with amazing food.
 I will never forget waking up, opening the curtains and see the sweeping view over the bay and the mountains.

 Sitting on the deck, writing in my diary, sipping on a cocktail....
-Take me back pretty please!
+Happy days!

 Indeed, Hanoi is a great city and I am happy to end my journey here.

 I took the night train from Hue to get there, and booked my bed beforehand.

 I stayed at the old quarter and enjoyed the chaotic streetlife.
 There is so much to see!

 And, don't forget to look up every once in a while :-)

 In the Hoan Kiem Lake you'll find a temple on a little "island" which is connected by a red Japanese bridge.
 On the templegrounds men are playing games in the afternoon sun.
 All of a sudden you encounter a little piece of quietness in the middle of the busy city.

 The Vietnamese Woman's Museum is worth a visit.
 This modern museum showcases women's role in Vietnamese past and current society.